Let’s Get Dressed

 Now that I had created apparel for the different weather conditions, I wanted to add some more to the environment, so I followed a tutorial, importing the particles template, adjusting the snow and rain properties within the main lens project.

-UI Buttons + Tweens
+UI + TWEENS

-Buttons to change between outfits and accessories were created with screen images and behavior scripts.
-The placement was considered so they would not interfere with the user experience and native Snap lens buttons.
-I followed a button tutorial to implement animated behaviors.
+The placement was considered so they would not interfere with the UX and native Snap lens buttons.

 Background Segmentation